-Yes No N/A d.
-A statement that management is responsible for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework? e.
+Yes No NIA vi.
+A statement that a review is substantially less in scope than an audit, and that the accountant does not express an opinion, as would be expected in an audit? d.
+A statement that management is responsible for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework? е.
 A statement that management (owners) is (are) responsible for designing, implementing, and maintaining internal control relevant to the preparation and fair presentation of the financial statements? f.
-A statement that the accountant's responsibility is to conduct the review in accordance with SSARS, issued by the AICPA? g .
+A statement that the accountant's responsibility is to conduct the review in accordance with SSARS, issued by the AICPA? g.
 A statement that the standards require the accountant to perform the procedures to obtain limited assurance that there are no material modifications that should be made to the financial statements? h.
 A statement that the accountant believes that the results of his or her procedures provide a reasonable basis for his or her report? i.
 A statement that, based on his or her review, the accountant is not aware of any material modifications that should be made to the financial statement in order for them to be in conformity with the applicable financial reporting framework, other than those modifications, if any, indicated in the report? j.
 The manual or printed signature of the accounting firm or accountant? k.
 The date of the review report?
 (Note: The review report should not be dated earlier than the date on which the accountant has accumulated review evidence sufficient to provide a reasonable basis for concluding that the accountant has obtained limited assurance that there are no material modifications that should be made.)
-[AR 90.28] erenc each page of the reviewed financial statements include a refer to the review report (for example, "See Independent Actant's Review Report")?
-90.29] e financial statements are prepared using an OCBOA do they in the following elements: a.
+[AR 90.28] eren each page of the reviewed financial statements include a refee to the review report (for example, "See Independent Actant's Review Report")?
+90.29] e financial statements are prepared using an OCBOA do they in the following elements: a .
 A description of the OCBOA, including a summary of significant accounting policies and a description of the primary differences from GAAP?
-(Note : The effects of the differences need not be quantified.) b.
-Informative disclosures similar to those required by GAAP if the financial statements contain items that are the same as, or similar to, those in the financial statements prepared in accordance with GAAP?
-[AR 90.32]
+(Note : The effects of the differences need not be quantified.)